Fill out Form 4506-T, Request for Transcript with Instafill.ai

 SSN, ITIN, or EIN Verification on Line 1b

-The AI confirms that the Social Security Number (SSN), Individual Taxpayer Identification Number (ITIN), or Employer Identification Number (EIN) entered on line 1b is accurately provided and corresponds with the number on the tax return.
-This step is essential to ensure the identification of the taxpayer is correctly associated with the requested transcript, thereby maintaining the integrity and security of the tax information.
+Confirms that the Social Security Number (SSN), Individual Taxpayer Identification Number (ITIN), or Employer Identification Number (EIN) entered on line 1b is the first number listed on the associated tax return.
+This check is essential to ensure that the tax transcript request is linked to the correct taxpayer's records.

 3